w314/notes/springMicroservicesNotes/springMSReciliencyAndAsync.md

 ## Implement Async Communication with `Future` object

-FUture is a computational object that will be available in the future.
+>Future is a computational object that will be available in the future.

 ### 1. Return Future when calling a microservice
 `services/CustCircuitBreakerService.java`